Last Revised: 2011-09-01

 SECTION 4.
 Budget

-A preliminary budget, reflecting a proposed work program for the implementation of WSHEMA goals, shall be submitted by the NCPP to the Secretary and Treasurer for approval at the annual business meeting.
+A preliminary budget, reflecting a proposed work program for the implementation of WSHEMA goals, shall be submitted by NCPP to the Secretary and Treasurer for approval at the annual business meeting.
 The Steering Committee shall review the annual budget and work program prior to the annual business meeting.

 SECTION 5.
 Audit